 When you set up your organization's funding options, you can enable PayPal as a means of payment.
 All donations made through PayPal will go directly to your organization’s PayPal account.
 You will therefore need a PayPal business account for your organization before you can set up this payment option.
-When you have a PayPal business account, you can simply link it under the manage funding options section of your settings menu.
+When you have a PayPal business account, you can simply link it under the funding section in the left menu.

 While PayPal can be added as a payment option for donors, it cannot be the main payment method on a campaign.
 Instead, any donations not made through PayPal or by check will be processed by Stripe.
 This includes donations made by credit card.